NixOS containers in ChromeOS

 - Authenticate to other hosts (through SSH) and sign messages.

-Some online services now allow passwordless login through passkeys.
-This means that I don’t need to type my username or password: I just visit their website through Chrome, unlock the hardware key through its PIN, and login.
+A good number of online services allow passwordless login through passkeys.
+There is no need to type (or remember) my username and password.
+I visit their website through Chrome, unlock the hardware key through its PIN, and login.

-In some cases, a hardware key can only be used as a second factor (in the
+In some cases, a hardware key can only be used as a second factor.
+When that

-the shell, or authenticating to a password manager with a passkey).
-As more
+authenticating to a password manager with a passkey).
+As more services embrace

-services embrace passkeys, the need for passwords will hopefully become less
+passkeys, the need for passwords will hopefully become less frequent.

 Lastly, the hardware key holds SSH keys used both for authentication (ssh